amitmagikar/Friendz-Chat/README.txt

 For running the application on a MAC you will need to install MAMP server and for running on Windows you will need a WAMP server.
 Create a directory called Chat in www directory.
 Put all the above files in the Chat directory.

-Then you will need to create a MySQL database called ÒchatÓ.
+Then you will need to create a MySQL database called chat.
 Create two tables in the chat database.
 Table 1 - login_details for storing login information about the users Table 2 - logs for storing chat messages of the users